jsambuo/hivepoll.me/README.md

 # hivepoll.me
-hivepoll.me is a web application that lets you get live presentation feedback to connect with your audience
+hivepoll.me is a web application that lets you get live presentation feedback to connect with your audience.

 When you need to communicate to a group of people, building a connection is vital to improve that communication.
 In a typical setting, if you need to ask a group a question, it’s tough to get an accurate analysis of what people answer in a timely matter.
 We’ve decided to make a solution.